astoff/code-cells.el/README.md

 Minor mode
 ----------

-A minor-mode, `cells-mode`, provides the following things:
+A minor-mode, `code-cells-mode`, provides the following things:

 - Font locking for cell boundaries.
-- The `cells-mode-map` keymap, a good place for your very own cell commands.
+- The `code-cells-mode-map` keymap, a good place for your very own cell commands.
 - Outline mode integration: cell headers have outline level determined by the number of percent signs or asterisks; within a cell, outline headings are as determined by the major mode, but they are demoted